Our privacy promise

 - To improve our services and administration as a customer or a commercial tenant.
-To ensure the most efficient and appropriate use of the resources we have.
-To drive efficiency through statistical and market analysis.
+We will personal data in order to ensure the most efficient and appropriate use of the resources we have and to improve efficiency through statistical and market analysis.

-3. How we collect your personal data
+3. How we collect personal data

-Direct from you
+Direct from individuals

 Indirectly from other sources

-• Third party organisations or individuals.
-We may obtain information from third parties if you have agreed that we can approach them.
-For example the NHS, Ministry of Defence, eye health specialists, other care or health agencies.
-As a domestic or commercial tenant we may obtain data from former landlords or letting agencies (for the purpose of seeking references).
-We will usually seek a confidential reference from a 3rd party before agreeing to a domestic or commercial tenancy.
-This may be performed automatically where you may have provided consent for a company or other organisation or agency to share your data with third parties.
-This could be when you buy a product or service or register or sign up to a website.
-We can only use this data where we have been named as a recipient of the data or the third party has named a charity subsection into which we fit.
-We may also be provided with credit/debit card transaction.
+Third party organisations or individuals.
+We may obtain information from third parties if there is consent that we can approach them.
+For example, to confirm beneficiary eligibility we need data from the NHS, Ministry of Defence, eye health specialists and other care or health agencies.
+As a domestic or commercial tenant, we will obtain data from former landlords or letting agencies (for the purpose of seeking references).
+We will seek a confidential reference from a 3rd party before agreeing or confirming a domestic or commercial tenancy.
+This process may be performed automatically where an individual has provided consent for a secondary company, other organisation or agency to share personal data with third parties.
+This could apply when a product or service has been purchased from a website and the agreed T&Cs allow data sharing.
+When registering or signing up to a donor website it is common for data sharing to be within the agreement.
+It is to be noted, we can only use this personal data where we have either been named as a recipient of the personal data or the third party has specifically named a charity subsection into which we fit.
+We may also be provided limited personal data when we are the recipient of a credit/debit card transaction.

-4. The lawful basis for processing
+4. The lawful bases for processing

 UK Data protection law and regulation requires us to have a lawful basis for processing your personal information.
 These include: